What foods can my dog eat? Yes / In moderation / Danger

 At the slightest reaction, stop

-Soft stools or vomiting: take that food off the menu.
+Loose stools or vomiting: take that food off the menu.

-Fragile health?
-Ask first
+Fragile dog, ask first

-Keep an eye out
+Keep an eye on it

-Call the vet
+Call your vet

 - Repeated vomiting or diarrhoea that lasts